woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/projections.rst

 Updating the SRID
 -----------------

-Occasionally when loading data into PostGIS, the data are loaded correctly but the SRID hasn't been registered.
+Occasionally when loading data into PostGIS, the data is loaded correctly but the SRID hasn't been registered.
 This can be confirmed by querying the ``geometry_columns`` view as follows:

 .. code-block:: sql